ngen-brett/gitlab-ce/doc/user/project/merge_requests/squash_and_merge.md

 The squashed commit has the following metadata:

-- Message: the message of the squash commit.
+- Message: the message of the squash commit, or a customized message.
 - Author: the author of the merge request.
 - Committer: the user who initiated the squash.